vahidk/EffectiveTensorflow/README.md

 with tf.control_dependencies([check_a, check_b]):
     c = a + b  # c is a tensor of shape [2, 2]
 ```
 Remember that assertion nodes like other operations are part of the graph and if not evaluated would get pruned during Session.run().
-So make sure to make explicit dependencies to assertion ops, to force Tensorflow to execute them.
+So make sure to create explicit dependencies to assertion ops, to force Tensorflow to execute them.

 You can also use assertions to validate the value of tensors at runtime:
 ```python